- Our School

 When an International Student withdraws from enrolment, a refund of fees may be applied for.
 A refund will apply in exceptional circumstances (such as family death, serious accident or illness) and will be considered in other non-urgent circumstances on an individual basis.
 The length of notice given for those non-urgent circumstances may affect the agreement conditions of the refund.
 An administration fee of $400 will apply to any refund and be retained by the school to offset the costs of completing the enrolment processes.

 Amounts of refunds, if agreed, will be as follows:

 Tauranga Primary School Board of Trustees guarantees to keep sufficient funds in reserve to enable a refund of the unused portion of fees should the school be unable to continue the course.

 TERMINATION OF TUITION

-Tuition may be terminated if the international student is in breech of the school rules, as outlined in the Whole School Behaviour Management Plan.
+Tuition may be terminated if the International Student is in breech of the school rules, as outlined in the Whole School Behaviour Management Plan.

 CODE OF PRACTICE

 Prior to admission at Tauranga Primary School the student and family will be introduced to the Principal, senior staff and the class teacher.
-They will be given a short tour of the school and a general briefing about school and class organization and routines.
+They will be given a short tour of the school and a general briefing about school and class organisation and routines.
 The class teacher will allocate a buddy for the student.